-I always melt chocolate in a heatproof bowl over a pan of gently simmering water.
-Pour the melted chocolate over the set caramel base and tilt the pan to spread it out evenly.
+Melt the chocolate in a heatproof bowl over a pan of gently simmering water.
+Pour the melted chocolate over the set caramel base and gently tilt the pan to spread it out evenly and ease it out into the corners.
 Place the Shortbread in the fridge to set.

 How long does the caramel take to make?

-Can you use a tin of Carnation caramel to make Millionaires Shortbread?
+Can i use a tin of Carnation caramel instead?

-Technically you can, but it has a much looser consistency so when you try and cut your Shortbread into pieces the caramel will ooze out all over the place.
+Yes technically you can, but it has a much looser consistency so when you try and cut your shortbread into pieces the caramel will ooze out all over the place.
 Still delicious to eat, but very messy.

 BUT there is a way around this – you can thicken Carnation caramel by boiling it with caster sugar and butter.
 It makes a dark, rich gooey caramel that is absolutely gorgeous.

 I’ve adapted the caramel recipe used by Kirsten of the Mountain cafe in Aviemore.
-Her millionaires Shortbread is legendary and practically flies out the door in the cafe!
+Sadly, the cafe is no longer open, but her Millionaires Shortbread is still legendary!
 You’ll find the method for this caramel at the bottom of the post in the recipe card.

 help! my caramel is like toffee